Importing Datasets

 Getting Started

-If available, you can access the feature by clicking the "Import Datasets" button on top of the Datasets page:
+Once you're on the datasets page click "Import Datasets" button on top of the Datasets page:

 Be mindful that the job has a time limit, and may expire and stop.
 Depending on how long things take, you may need to extend the job's time limit.

-Once the backend is fully up and running (it takes a moment to start), the UI will become active, and you'll be able to configure remotes –- i.e. access to the other cloud providers (see also Concepts below).
+Once the backend operation is done and it is fully up and running (it takes a moment to start), the UI will become active, and you'll be able to configure remotes –- i.e. access to the other cloud providers (see also Concepts below).
 There a few different ways to configure a remote.

 See the how-tos below to learn more about how to configure the different remotes: